Massive-Wiki/massive-wiki-publishing-kit/README.md

 ### Massive Wiki Builder

-(Feel free to skip this section, this information is not needed to edit the wiki.)
+**THIS FOLLOWING IS AN ADVANCED TOPIC.** You do not need the following information if you just want to edit your wiki.

 You can use [Massive Wiki Builder](https://github.com/peterkaminski/massivewikibuilder) to publish (export) any Massive Wiki to static HTML files.
 The wiki is then in a format viewable by anyone with a web browser.